Shubhamgadhekar/Shubhamgadhekar.github.io/README.md

 Technologies Used : HTML and CSS.

-Features : It has many categories with the link of more photoes of that category.
+Features : -It has many categories with the link of more photoes of that category.
-           All the photoes are with high quality you want.
+           -All the photoes are with high quality you want.

 How to use it : Double click on the index.html you can see the code of project and double click on the website link you can go directly to the website page.